SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 …and so on.

-Switch statements must be exhaustive when they consider an enum's members.
+Switch statements must be exhaustive when they consider an enumeration's members.
 If the case for ``.West`` had been omitted, this code would not compile, because it would not consider the complete list of ``CompassPoint`` members.
 Enforcing completeness ensures that cases are not accidentally missed or forgotten, and is part of Swift's goal of completeness and lack of ambiguity.

-When it is not appropriate to provide a case statement for every enum member, you can define a default catch-all case to cover any members that are not addressed explicitly:
+When it is not appropriate to provide a case statement for every enumeration member, you can define a default catch-all case to cover any members that are not addressed explicitly:

 .. testcode:: enums